-The City of Ashland will provide homeowner rehabilitation funds for approximately one home.
+The City of Ashland will provide rehabilitation funds for approximately 2 homes in Ashland.

-AP-60 Public Housing - 91.220(h) Introduction
+AP-60 Public Housing - 91.220(h)

 The Housing Authority of Ashland manages and maintains units located at two sites, Scope Towers and Debord Terrace.
-The Housing Authority of Ashland is not managed by the City of Ashland.
 Combined 365 families are served by the Housing Authority of Ashland.
-Scope Towers provides studio and one-bedroom apartments, while Debord Terrace provides up to five-bedroom units.
-These are the only two public housing complexes.
+Scope Towers has studio and one-bedroom apartments, while Debord Terrace has up to five-bedroom units.

 Ashland Assisted Housing Choice Voucher Program (Section 8) Program is administered by the City of Ashland.
 The Housing Choice Voucher program does not receive CDBG funds and is solely administered through the Department of Housing and Urban Development Housing Choice Voucher funding.
 The agency is authorized for 616 regular vouchers and 15 Veterans Administration Supportive Housing Vouchers.
-34 housing choice vouchers are dedicated to domestic violence victims at Harbor Hill.
-Harbor Hill is an independently owned apartment complex.